 Take a moment to consider your needs for your day-to-day life, and also your personal goals.
 What is it that you need and want to do?
 You know more than anyone what drives you.

-With this in mind, your progress towards Physical Autonomy then becomes hindered by whichever of these three are the limiting factors.
+With this in mind, your progress towards Physical Autonomy then hinges on whichever of these three are the limiting factors.
 Spend time shoring up your deficiencies and you’ll likely see immediate improvements in how you move.

 Physical Autonomy in Action